subaquatic-pierre/hack-assembler/README.md

 ```

-5. It will produce an 'out.hack' file
+5. It will produce an 'out.hack' file and print source code to terminal